IgnacioLL/langdetection/doc/report.md

 We also remove all numbers as they are not language specific and are not very useful and may create noise in the model.

+## Classifiers

+### Ranfom Forest

+Random forest is a machine learning technique that builds a "forest" out of many individual "decision trees."
+Each tree learns by making a series of yes-or-no decisions based on different features of the data (like word frequency or character patterns).
+In language detection, these features could analyze things like character sets, grammatical structures, or common word usage as is our case.
+Finally, the random forest combines the predictions of all the trees, making it more robust and adaptable to the complexities of identifying different languages.

+### Xgboost classifier

+XGBoost, similar to random forest, is an ensemble technique.
+It builds a series of sequential models in our case decision trees that focus on improving upon the weaknesses of previous models in the sequence.
+For language detection, XGBoost can analyze features like character n-grams or word frequencies, iteratively refining its predictions to identify the most likely language.
+This focus on correcting errors makes XGBoost potentially well-suited for the nuanced task of language classification.

 ## Code